 Medical Treatment Options

 If the patient is still growing, and the curve is over 30 degrees or getting worse between 20-29 degrees, or if the patient has 2 more years of growth or is female (prior to menstruation), the National Institute of Arthritis and Musculoskeletal and Skin Diseases recommends a back brace.
 While the brace “will not straighten the spine”, it “can prevent the curvature from increasing”.
-Spinal surgery for scoliosis, such as lumbar scoliosis surgery, might be necessary for patients with severe curves over 45 degrees.
+Spinal surgery for scoliosis, such as lumbar scoliosis surgery, might be completely necessary for patients with severe curves over 45 degrees.
 Spinal fusion is the surgical choice.
-Surgical risks include infection, pain, nerve damage, bleeding, and “failure to heal”.7 Levoscoliosis treatment options vary.
+Surgical risks include infection, pain, nerve damage, bleeding, and “failure to heal”, but surgery is sometimes the last and only option for patients with severe scoliosis.7 Levoscoliosis treatment options vary.
 In cases of mild scoliosis, they might correct themselves.
 Braces can help with posture, while the patient is still growing.
 Exercises are recommended for strength, although they “cannot help prevent the progression”.8

 There are a variety of braces available to patients for scoliosis.
 Rigid braces include “Milwaukee brace, Jewett brace and Thoraco-Lumbar-Sacral Orthorsis (TLSO brace) or commonly called Boston brace”.
 The Milwaukee brace has bars that extend from the neck to pelvis, while the Jewett brace allows for “slight movement in backwards bending, but not forward bending”.
 The TLSO brace extends from the underarms to the pelvic area.
 Rigid braces can only slow or halt the progression of the scoliosis, but they cannot correct the curvature.
 They are also uncomfortable and not aesthetically pleasing, so compliance is an issue.
 There is another brace option: the SpineCor brace, which allows for “natural movements of the body”.
 It can be hidden under clothing and is “more comfortable”.
 The SpineCor brace has a pelvic base with elastic bands that “connect to the patient’s trunk” in a manner that is based on the type of scoliosis the patient has.
 It is said to correct the spinal deformity, improve posture, reduce pain and medications, lower the chances that the scoliosis will progress, and perhaps help the patient avoid surgery.
 The SpineCor brace, being more comfortable, could cause less “pressure point lesions”, and it might “reinforce the muscles”, unlike rigid braces, which “may cause muscle loss in the back”.9